MissStrong/ICS4U/Unit 1/Note 2 - Print Statements.md

 The **console**, also known as the output window, is the default location where text gets printed to.

-In repl.it, the console is the black window on the right side of the screen.
+In Replit, the console is the black window on the right side of the screen.

 ![](../Images/Hello_World_Java_Full.png)